open-telemetry/opentelemetry-specification/specification/common/attribute-naming.md

 sure the name does not appear as a key of any "rename_attributes" section (keys denote old attribute names in rename operations).

-## Recommendations for OpenTelemetry Authors
+## Recommendations for OpenTelemetry authors

 - All names that are part of OpenTelemetry semantic conventions SHOULD be part of a namespace.